AlexandruFilipescu/Arduino/README.md

 In this tutorial, we want to highlight how to use the input and output pins, as well as some explanatory examples.

 ## What is a pinout?
-A pinout diagram showing the arrangement of pins on an integrated circuit and their functions.
+A pinout is a diagram showing the arrangement of pins on an integrated circuit and their functions.